w3c/midgard/DEVELOPMENT.md

 #### `application.jsx`

 A simple layout wrapper, with a title, that just renders its children.
 Used to render routed components into.

 #### `col.jsx` and `row.jsx`

 Very simple row and column items that use ungrid.
 Nothing fancy.

-#### `nav-box.jsx` and `nav-item.jsx`

-Made to be used as a navigation column or as drop down menus, the boxes have titles that label a navigation section, the items are basically just navigation entries.

 #### `spinner.jsx`

-This is a simple loading/progress spinner (that uses `img/spinner.svg`).
-If Chrome drops SMIL support this will need to be replaced by something else.
-It understands the `prefix` option in order to still work when the application is not running at the site's root (an improvement would be to just inline the SVG).
+This is a simple loading/progress spinner with built-in SVG, no dependencies, and CSS animation so that when Chrome drops SMIL support this will work.
+It takes a few options.

-It also accepts a `size="small"` property which renders it at half size.

 #### `flash-list.jsx`

 This just renders the list of success/error messages that are stored in the message store.

+It has a magical mode, but only the initiated can turn it on.

+### `js/midgard.jsx`

+This is the entry point for the JS application.
+Most of what it does is to import things and get them set up.

+It does not do much apart from rendering either a spinner (while loading), a login form (if not logged in), or the application itself.
+There is routing support in place, but it is not currently wired in.
+Doing so would be relatively easy.

 ### `stores/*.js` and `actions/*.js`

 One architectural approach that works well with React is known as Flux.
 At its heart it is a simple idea to handle events and data in an application, in such a manner that avoids tangled-up messes.

 The application (typically driven by the user) can trigger an **action**, usually with attached data.
 An example from the code are error messages that can be emitted pretty much anywhere in the application (ditto success messages).